ChinmayBhansali/PokeMasters/README.md

 - You can locate my visual components when you choose your starter Pokémon in a New Game, on the main screen of the game and whenever you encounter a wild Pokémon when you Move
 - You can save the game by quitting the game and choosing 'Yes' for saving the game
 - You can reload the state of my application by loading previous game on the first screen that appears

+## Phase 4: Task 2

+Tue Apr 11 15:18:17 PDT 2023
+created new player: model.Player@1ee807c6

+Tue Apr 11 15:18:21 PDT 2023
+Added model.pokemon.starters.SquirtleStarter@4fe51452 to model.Player@1ee807c6's pokémon

+Tue Apr 11 15:18:21 PDT 2023
+Added 5 Pokéballs to model.Player@1ee807c6's Pokéballs

+Tue Apr 11 15:18:21 PDT 2023
+Added 500 PokéDollars to model.Player@1ee807c6's PokéDollars

+Tue Apr 11 15:18:24 PDT 2023
+model.Player@1ee807c6 started a new battle against a wild model.pokemon.Diglett@65f27ffc

+Tue Apr 11 15:18:28 PDT 2023
+Reduced model.pokemon.Diglett@65f27ffc's HP by 40 points

+Tue Apr 11 15:18:28 PDT 2023
+Reduced model.pokemon.starters.SquirtleStarter@4fe51452's HP by 20 points

+Tue Apr 11 15:18:28 PDT 2023
+Increased model.pokemon.starters.SquirtleStarter@4fe51452's HP by 40 points

+Tue Apr 11 15:18:29 PDT 2023
+Reduced model.pokemon.Diglett@65f27ffc's HP by 40 points

+Tue Apr 11 15:18:29 PDT 2023
+Reduced model.pokemon.starters.SquirtleStarter@4fe51452's HP by 20 points

+Tue Apr 11 15:18:29 PDT 2023
+Increased model.pokemon.starters.SquirtleStarter@4fe51452's HP by 40 points

+Tue Apr 11 15:18:30 PDT 2023
+Reduced model.pokemon.Diglett@65f27ffc's HP by 40 points

+Tue Apr 11 15:18:30 PDT 2023
+Reduced model.pokemon.starters.SquirtleStarter@4fe51452's HP by 20 points

+Tue Apr 11 15:18:30 PDT 2023
+Increased model.pokemon.starters.SquirtleStarter@4fe51452's HP by 40 points

+Tue Apr 11 15:18:33 PDT 2023
+model.Player@1ee807c6 used a Pokéball

+Tue Apr 11 15:18:33 PDT 2023
+Added model.pokemon.Diglett@65f27ffc to model.Player@1ee807c6's pokémon

+## Phase 4: Task 3
+Since I do not modify any of the attack objects, I would make them static.
+My current project has way too many classes.
+All the pokémon classes could be reduced to only a single class.
+My GameGraphics class has bad cohesion; it does way too many things for the game, I would split it into two, or maybe even more, classes.
+There are some methods in different classes that do multiple tasks, I would split every class to do one and only one task.
+My current code does not allow much flexibility for any future advancements in it; I would create hash sets for database of all the pokemon and attacks which would allow me to enter new data without worrying about the order.
+Currently, I am referring every picture by the pokémon's name, I would like to introduce a new field (Pokédex Number) which will make it easy to distinguish between all the pokémon.